BharathKumarReddy2103/Ansible/Day-05/Ansible Galaxy.md

 **Introduction**

 Ansible is a powerful automation tool used for configuration management, application deployment, and orchestration.
-When managing complex infrastructures, writing extensive Ansible playbooks for every configuration task can become cumbersome.
+When managing complex infrastructures, writing extensive Ansible playbooks for every configuration task can become difficult.
 This is where **Ansible Galaxy** comes into play.

 Ansible Galaxy serves as a **public repository of reusable Ansible roles**, helping DevOps engineers leverage existing roles instead of writing everything from scratch.
 This article provides an in-depth understanding of: